Creator: Fyodor Dostoevsky

 - Dystopia Justifies the Means: "Shigalyovism", the philosophy of the terrorist group from Demons.

 - The Gambling Addict: Most of the characters in "The Gambler", as well as Dostoevsky himself.
+Some of his books were published to dodge angry book-keepers.

 - Jekyll & Hyde: The early novella "The Double", as you might have guessed from the title.